 The implant was designed by Professor Noel Fitzpatrick and has been developed over a number of years, improving each time.
 For a number of years, thanks to a lot of hard work and experience, we have been able to perform this surgery on the same day that we see your pet as standardised but customisable sizes have been developed, suitable for medium to giant dogs.
 This means there is no need to wait weeks for an implant to be designed and manufactured, which should ultimately improve the prognosis for your pet.
 We use special metal coatings and unique manufacturing techniques which allow the patient’s bone to physically grow onto the implant itself, creating a permanent bond between metal and bone.
 We have used this technology for the management of bone cancer in dogs with great success over several years.
-Typically, patients will use the limb comfortably within a few days after surgery and return to a near normal exercise routine after the recovery period.
+Typically, patients will use the limb comfortably within a few days after surgery and return to a near-normal exercise routine after the recovery period.

-Immediate post-operative radiograph of radial endoprosthesis in the left forelimb:
+Immediate postoperative radiograph of radial endoprosthesis in the left forelimb:

 Three years following surgery.
-The patient’s own bone has grown onto the radial endoprosthesis
+The patient’s own bone has grown onto the radial endoprosthesis:

 What is the typical recovery time after radial endoprosthesis?

-During your dog’s hospital stay they will be cared for by a dedicated team of ward nurses and ward auxiliaries who work alongside your dog’s clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your dog’s clinical and emotional needs are met.
-We expect that dogs recovering from radial endoprosthesis surgery to be hospitalised for 5-7 days.
+During your dog’s hospital stay, they will be cared for by a dedicated team of ward nurses and ward auxiliaries who work alongside your dog’s clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your dog’s clinical and emotional needs are met.
+We expect dogs recovering from radial endoprosthesis surgery to be hospitalised for 5-7 days.
 Our priorities are that your dog is kept comfortable, that postoperatively swelling is well controlled and that they are able to confidently walk around with little physical support.
-The patient care team make sure your dog feels at home and treat them just as if your dog belonged to them, with the love and affection they desire and deserve.
+The patient care team make sure your dog feels at home and treats them just as if your dog belonged to them, with the love and affection they desire and deserve.

 Once home, your dog will need to be strictly crate rested for 6 weeks and will be allowed short lead walks to prevent damage to themselves or the new implant.
 Between 6 and 12 weeks postoperatively careful rehabilitation will be introduced and your dog will enjoy more freedom with longer lead walks.
 At 12 weeks postoperatively we hope that your pet will be able to enjoy normal daily life with unlimited off-lead exercise.